 How did Noah merit to be considered righteous (tzadik) by HaShem?
 He listened to God and did as he was directed (Genesis 6:9-8:22).
-Noah's righteousness was based on the emuna-faith based intentional decisions he made.
-Unlike Adam and Chava (Eve) Noah chose the morally upright path of emuna when considering his options.
+Noah's righteousness was based on his emunah (active faith and trust) based intentional decisions.
+Unlike Adam and Chava (Eve) Noah chose the morally upright path of emunah when considering his options.
 Because of this HaShem declared him righteous.
-Likewsie if we choose the morally correct path HaShem will declare us righteous as well.
+Likewise if we choose the morally correct path HaShem will declare us righteous as well.
 Because of Noah's righteousness HaShem entered into the Noahide Covenant with him and his descendents (i.e. with everyone).
 As people embrace a more moral and ethical life, either as Jews or as Noahidim, they draw closer to HaShem and He to us.
 Each of us is free to choose our path in life.
-When we do so based on Torah and emuna our success is guarenteed.
+When we do so based on Torah and emunah our success is guaranteed.

 Notice that the text says Noah was "perfect in [or among] his generation."
 Of this Rashi tells us:

 "Some of our Sages interpret it [the word בְּדֹרֹתָיו] favorably: How much more so if he had lived in a generation of righteous people, he would have been even more righteous.
 Others interpret it derogatorily: In comparison with his generation he was righteous, but if he had been in Abraham’s generation, he would not have been considered of any importance. — [Sanh.
 108a, Gen. Rabbah 30:9, Tan.
 Noach 5]